 Why Kagoshima Airport works for families

-Compared to Fukuoka Airport (which is closer to its city center but always crowded), Kagoshima is bigger inside, less rushed, and offers more amenities to kids.
-The famous indoor foot bath sits in the departure lounge — kids love it as a layover treat.
+Compared with Fukuoka Airport — closer to its city center but always crowded — Kagoshima feels bigger inside, less rushed, and packed with kid-friendly amenities.
+The famous indoor foot bath sits right in the departure lounge, and it doubles as a free layover treat that buys parents ten quiet minutes.

 - Daily international flights: Seoul, Shanghai, Taipei, Hong Kong